-What is a Cardiac MRI?
+What is Heart MRI?

-The heart MRI helps doctors in visualizing the size and thickness of the heart chambers, determining damage caused by heart attack or progressive heart disease, and detecting plaque and blockages in the blood vessels.
+The heart MRI helps doctors in visualizing the heart’s structure (the chambers, muscle, and valves of the heart), assessing how well the heart is pumping blood, determining the damage caused by a heart attack or progressive heart disease, and detecting plaque and blockages in the blood vessels.

-Who should get a Heart MRI?
+Who Should Get a Heart MRI?